chiyeon/woodstock/README.md

-> **Woodstock is a work in progress!
-Expect issues.**
+> THIS BRANCH IS NO LONGER IN USE.

 # About
-Woodstock is a chess engine / ai opponent that runs in the browser.
+Woodstock-js is a chess engine / ai opponent that runs in the browser.
 This current version runs entirely in Javascript in the browser.

+In vanilla javascript, woodstock-js implements popular chess engine techniques such as Bitboards in an overall messy and incomplete attempt of an engine.
+While initial progress was promising, this attempt was abandoned in favor of creating an engine that compiles to web assembly.

 # Features
 ### Chess Engine